Updated December 2019

-The following price list is available at simple request at the reception desk of Dental Hospital, Sukhumvit Soi 49.
-I could not find it on their website.
+The following price list is available at simple request at the reception desk of Dental Hospital, now located at Onnuj Road in a brand new facility.
+I could not find a list with recent price updates on their website.
 We show a selection of procedures below, the list is quite comprehensive, and may be a good guide to estimate costs.

 I reckon the prices quoted are not the cheapest in Thailand.
 Then again, quality of work and material, we assume, are well above average.

 One final note : you may compare prices as listed with other dental facilities or hospitals.
 This is useful.
 Even more useful, if you are presented with expensive procedures, it to obtain a second opinion, not only regarding prices, but also whether an altogether less expensive treatment might suffice.
-In this regard, it it good to note that initial evaluation (and most dental X-rays) are rather not expensive, so you do not wast a lot of money getting different opinions.
+In this regard, it it good to note that initial evaluation (and most dental X-rays) are rather inexpensive, so you do not wast money getting different opinions.
 All that said, we personally have relied for our treatments on Dental Hospital, with little regrets.

 Remember, if you have one of the more expensive treatments, you may have to pay before the treatment has been concluded.
 So bring your cash or credit card with you from the first visit.

 Remember, prices may always change without prior notice.

 (1 U.S. $ = about 30 baht end 2019)